cedchan/Notes/CIS 1210/Minimum Spanning Trees (MSTs).md

 Kruskal's algorithm begins with a graph without edges $T$.
 Then it iterates through the edges in increasing weight order, and adds each edge to $T$ if adding that edge won't create a cycle.

-[TK links]

-To check if adding an edge $(u, v)$ creates a cycle, we use the Union Find (UF) data structure, which has the following methods:
+To check if adding an edge $(u, v)$ creates a cycle, we use the [Union Find](Union%20Find.md) data structure, which has the following methods:
 - `MakeSet(x)`: Creates a set with just the element $x$
 - `Find(x)`: Returns the ID of the set that contains $x$
 - `Union(x, y)`: Combines the sets containing $x$ and $y$